ArfNtz/render/README.md

 **Motivation**

 - existing libraries often have complete implementations from which I only need a small part
-- I reduce code size to known and used code
 - 'render' is around 30 lines of code (View.swift)
 - write reusable web components in a simple way